Lenny Kravitz: Early life

 Kravitz was born on May 26, 1964, in New York City, the only child of NBC television news producer Sy Kravitz (1924–2005) and actress Roxie Roker (1929–1995).
 His mother came from a Christian family that was of African American and Bahamian descent.
 His grandfather was Russian-Jewish.
-Kravitz's paternal grandparents emigrated to the United States from Kiev.
+Kravitz's paternal grandparents emigrated to the United States from Kyiv.
 Through his mother, Kravitz is a second cousin of television weather presenter Al Roker, as their grandfathers were brothers.
 Kravitz was named after his uncle, Leonard M. Kravitz, a private first class who was killed in action in the Korean War at the age of 20, while single-handedly holding off a Chinese attack, enabling most of his platoon to escape.
 (Note: Leonard M. Kravitz was posthumously awarded the Distinguished Service Cross but was denied the Medal of Honor.
 In 2014, he received the Medal of Honor in a ceremony that awarded it to 24 servicemen who had been passed over because of their ethnicity or religion.)

 During his early years, Kravitz did not grow up in a religious environment.
 After a spiritual experience when he was 13, he started attending church and later became a non-denominational Christian.
 Kravitz grew up spending weekdays on the Upper East Side of Manhattan with his parents, attending P.S.
 6 for elementary school, and spending weekends at his grandmother Bessie's house in the Bedford-Stuyvesant neighborhood of Brooklyn.